What this article covers:

 Whether you're using only one or more tools with your team for project management (we use Asana for company PM and GitHub for dev PM), it's best to plan the sprint with your team(s) in their tool of choice.

-You could also plan everything in Trello and then send tasks to other tools by filtering them by labels.
+You could also plan everything in Trello and then send tasks to other tools by adding rules to filter them by labels.

 Before we begin: